laurentgauthier/p-lane-lines/README.md

 ![Side by Side Debug View][image1]

+### No Lane Detected

+If the lane line detection is too weak then the code does report that no lane line has been detected.

+This is implemented using a threshold on the total length of the hough lines reported the left or right lane line.

+See above screenshot for an illustration.

 ### Turning Road

 To improve the quality and stability of the lane line detection the top part of the "region